 The alumni list speaks for itself.
 Anika Noni Rose (Tony Award winner, voice of Tiana in The Princess and the Frog) trained at Florida A&M. Samuel L. Jackson graduated from Morehouse College with a degree in drama.
 Graduates of Alabama State’s dance program have performed in The Lion King on Broadway, at the Super Bowl halftime show, and at Coachella.

 Yet finding comprehensive information about HBCU theatre programs is surprisingly difficult.
 Most college guides either skip them entirely or list one or two without context.
-This guide covers every HBCU in our database with a performing arts program - 17 schools offering 23 programs across acting, musical theatre, dance, design, and more.
+This guide covers every HBCU in our database with a performing arts program - 23 schools offering 32 programs across acting, musical theatre, dance, vocal performance, design, and more.

 BFA Programs: Conservatory-Level Training at HBCUs